 Establishing a new concept of radio communication in a world of existing and highly integrated systems requires a strategy to connect devices from both the recent and the new approach.
-This means that upcoming product introductions need to consider the 'EnOcean Equipment Profiles Specification' as well as the 'Generic Profiles'.
+This means that upcoming product introductions into the market needs to consider the 'EnOcean Equipment Profiles Specification' as well as the 'Generic Profiles'.